-In addition, dismemberment or other long scale benefits include loss of sight of one eye, complete loss of sight, loss of one limb or complete loss of limb, loss of speech and loss of hearing, fingers, toes and if the insured suffers from a complete paralysis.
-Even severe burns due to an accident are covered by the accidental insurance coverage.
+In addition, dismemberment or other long scale benefits include loss of sight of one eye, complete loss of sight, loss of one limb or complete loss of limb, loss of speech and loss of hearing, fingers, toes and if the insured suffers from complete paralysis.
+Even severe burns due to an accident are covered by accidental insurance coverage.

 However, only a partial sum (a fixed percentage of the sum insured) is liable from the insurance company in most of the cases.

 Accidental Death and Dismemberment coverage includes road accidents, homicide, workplace accidents like while dealing with heavy machinery or equipment’s, drowning, exposure, etc.

 - The AD&D benefit is a part of the group life insurance policy.

 - The benefit amount is typically equivalent to the group life benefit in cash.